xuanyehua/myproject/user_server/README.md

-# Server Service
+# User_server Service

-This is the Server service
+This is the User_server service

 Generated with

 ```
-micro new myproject/server --namespace=go.micro --type=web
+micro new myproject/user_server --namespace=go.micro --type=srv
 ```

 ## Getting Started